eliasdaler/a_game_in_c/README.md

-a_game_in_c - a simple game in plain C I'm making for fun and education
+a_game_in_c - a simple game in plain C I'm making for fun and education.

+Abandoned at the moment, but provides a nice start for making SDL games.

 # Dependencies
 * SDL2